pmohinder/platform-docs/13_Rest_API/Readme.md

 Using REST APIs
 ===============

-PolyLogyx REST API allows developers to use a programming language of their choice to integrate with the headless PolyLogyx server.
+EclecticIQ ER REST API allows developers to use a programming language of their choice to integrate with the headless EclecticIQ ER server.
 The REST APIs provide the means to configure and query the data from the fleet manager.
 The APIs also allow an openc2 orchestrator to get visibility into endpoint data and activities, which can then be used to craft an openc2 action.